dfki-ric/pytransform3d/doc/source/install.rst

 When using pip, you can install pytransform3d with the options all, doc, and test.

-* `all` will add support for loading meshes, the 3D visualizer of pytransform3d, and pydot export of `TransformManager` objects.
+* ``all`` will add support for loading meshes, the Open3D and viser 3D visualizers, and pydot export of ``TransformManager`` objects.
-* `doc` will install necessary dependencies to build this documentation.
+* ``doc`` will install the dependencies needed to build this documentation, including the viser gallery examples.
+After installing, also run ``playwright install chromium`` to download the headless browser used to render viser screenshots.
-* `test` will install dependencies to run the unit tests.
+* ``test`` will install dependencies to run the unit tests.

 For example, you can call